craftingcity/The-Known-World/Economics of Prosper.md

 ### Vices
 Brothels in Alaturmen are all represented by the Guild of Merchants, should they chose to be.

-Many farmers grow Cannabis and Tobacco alongside their other fibers, although
+Many farmers grow Cannabis and Tobacco alongside their other fibers and dry them at home.
+These are one of Prosper's few exports to the world trade.

 ### Land
 Land is "owned" by the King, but he grants management to his nobles, who rent their land.
 The nobles are responsible for the upkeep of public works on their managed land, and the King often holds Common Court by lottery at festivals to check in with his citizenry.